godzie44/yii2-thumbs-up/README.md

 Updating database schema
 ------------------------
-After you downloaded and configured `rmrevin/yii2-comments`, the last thing you need to do is updating your database schema by applying the migrations:
+After you downloaded and configured, updating your database schema by applying the migrations:

 In `command line`:
 ```